 Note: If you’re not sure that your little one is ready to learn sight words, maybe check out my other post “When to Teach Sight Words”!

 The Dolch Sight Word List is a great starting point for those wanting to introduce their children to high-frequency words.
-Their website provides games, lessons, flash cards, and even lists by age group.
+Their website provides games, lessons, flashcards, and even lists by age group to help your little ones learn sight words in the way that best works for them.
+Learning sight words list will help them become more fluent readers because these are the most commonly used words.

 While they do list a few super cool resources on that website, I’ve compiled a helpful list of outside resources below that your children may enjoy, too!
-These are just a tiny sample of some of the great resources out there meant to get you thinking about all of the wonderful ways you can teach your child sight words outside of the traditional learn, memorize, repeat that many of us had growing up.
+These are just a tiny sample of some of the great resources out there meant to get you thinking about all of the wonderful ways you can teach your child sight words outside of the traditional learn, memorize, and repeat that many of us had growing up.
+A multi-sensory approach helps students (or your children) learn in different ways while making the process a positive experience!

-There are a ton of amazing books out there to get your readers excited about high-frequency words.
+There are a ton of amazing books out there to get your readers excited about high-frequency words while increasing their reading fluency.
 When looking for books to read at home, try picking ones that offer repetition and/or visual aids to reinforce learning.
 Many of the ones below do just that!

 Here is a list of my favorite 5 kids books for teaching sight words: